nichoth/resume/src/resume.md

 * July 2022 &ndash; Jan 2023

 Implemented an automated test suite for Socket Runtime &mdash;
-a lightweight Javascript runtime for native apps.
+a new lightweight Javascript runtime for native apps.

 ### Planetary
 * Javascript Developer